arpitthool/blogger-app/README.md

 # DATABASE SETUP

-Note : Here are the installation and setup instruction for PostgreSQL service for Ubuntu
+Here are the installation and setup instruction for PostgreSQL service for Ubuntu

 ## Install postgresql